 - V8 with Computer Hacking Forensic Investigator (CHFI).

 Computer Forensics Analyst: The Outlook

 Computer forensics is a relatively recent discipline.
-By using computers all the time and offenders getting more involved online, jobs in digital forensics are expected to be around for the near future.
+With using computers all the time and offenders getting more involved online, jobs in digital forensics are expected to be around in the near future.